 - Consider providing examples of how the principal and staff prioritize literacy in programming as well as their involvement with the school curriculum and community to develop and strengthen literacy at your school.

-- You must provide at least one example of the principal taking a leading role and at least one example of the staff’s leadership and dedication to literacy at your school.
+- You must provide at least one example of the principal and/or a member of the staff leadership taking a leading role and dedicating time to literacy at your school.

 - Clearly describe each initiative and the successes achieved to date.